Marine Highway 101 for last mile planning

 Not really or only in part.
 Their seaport focus is the international move and up to the first stop after the port, a truck depot or warehouse, not the whole supply chain to you.

 However, since a lot of ecommerce freight comes in by air (mainly JFK and Newark) and truck, this does affect the airports, bridges, tunnels run by the Port Authority, they are studying the ecommerce onslaught too; and they are making other sorts of deals relating to all this.
 They announced a Newark Amazon Air Hub.
 This then faced community push back.
-Newark airport is also where a lot of UPS freight arrives and, just across the I95 highway from Newark airport, UPS is opening an 880,000-Square-Foot, 150 acre distribution center at MOTBY in Bayonne.
+Newark airport is also where a lot of UPS freight arrives and, just across the I95 highway from Newark airport, UPS opened up an 880,000-Square-Foot, 150 acre distribution center at MOTBY in Bayonne.
+We have wondered if that facility replaced their plans for their Red Hook property (the former Lidgerwood site) since they put it up for sale in March 2021.
 If the Port Authority raised tolls on trucks coming into NYC that could incentive shippers to get freight off trucks and onto the water.

-If ecommerce goods are arriving in Port Authority marine ports (Newark and Elizabeth in New Jersey, Global Container Terminal (formerly called Howland Hook) on Staten Island, and Red Hook, Brooklyn), it is our understanding that the freight first goes to a regional middle mile warehouse (often inland in the Lehigh Valley of eastern Pennsylvania) before being repacked into shipments coming back this direction to the local, last mile fulfillment centers like the ones being built in Red Hook.
+If ecommerce goods are arriving in Port Authority marine ports (Newark and Elizabeth in New Jersey, Global Container Terminal (formerly called Howland Hook) on Staten Island), it is our understanding that the freight first goes to a regional middle mile warehouse (often inland in the Lehigh Valley of eastern Pennsylvania) before being repacked into shipments coming back this direction to the local, last mile fulfillment centers like the ones being built in Red Hook.

 That means that a container arriving in any of the Port Authority marine ports will NOT come straight to the waterside Red Hook or Sunset Park fulfillment center by boat.
 Bummer!
 However, how all this stuff moves is the local part of the supply chain we are trying to better understand.